2025–26 Utah Utes men's basketball team

-The 2025–26 Utah Runnin' Utes men's basketball team represents the University of Utah during the 2025–26 NCAA Division I men's basketball season.
-The team, led by first year head coach Alex Jensen, play their home games at the Jon M. Huntsman Center located in Salt Lake City, Utah.
-This is the Utes' second season in the Big 12 Conference.
+The 2025–26 Utah Runnin' Utes men's basketball team represented the University of Utah during the 2025–26 NCAA Division I men's basketball season.
+The team, led by first year head coach Alex Jensen, played their home games at the Jon M. Huntsman Center located in Salt Lake City, Utah.
+This was the Utes' second season in the Big 12 Conference.

 Previous season

 The Utes finished the 2024–25 season 16–17, 8–12 in Big 12 Conference play to finish in eleventh place.
 As the No. 11 seed in the Big 12 tournament, Utah lost their first-round game against UCF, 87−72.

 The Utes' were selected to participate in the inaugural 2025 College Basketball Crown tournament.
 They were defeated in their first round game against Butler, 86−84.